Edith Nourse Rogers Memorial Veterans Hospital

-Voluntary Service is committed to supporting the Bedford VAMC mission to improve the lives of our Veteran patients.
-The Volunteer program’s goal is to provide hospital staff with clinical, administrative, and technical volunteer support through the recruitment of qualified, motivated, and patient focused individuals.
+Voluntary Service is committed to supporting the Bedford VA mission to improve the lives of our Veteran patients.
+The Volunteer program’s goal is to provide hospital staff with clinical, administrative, and technical volunteer support through the recruitment of qualified, motivated, and Veteran patient focused individuals.

-Bedford VA Medical Center benefits from the services of over 700 individual volunteers each year.
+The Bedford VA benefits from the services of over 700 individual volunteers each year.
 Over 75 volunteers are on duty each day helping to make this a health care center of excellence.
-Volunteers from all ages and life experiences serve in many capacities at the Bedford VAMC.
-The mission of the Bedford VAMC Volunteer Program is to be recognized as a leader in the utilization of volunteers, community resources and charitable donations and to enhance Veteran satisfaction through the delivery of compassionate, excellent care through the efforts of our volunteers, community and corporate partners and charitable donations.
+Volunteers from all ages and life experiences serve in many capacities at Bedford VA.
+The mission of our Volunteer Program is to enhance the lives of Veterans through the delivery of compassionate, excellent care through the efforts of our volunteers, community and corporate partners and charitable donations.

-There are a wide variety of Volunteer Opportunities available at the Edith Nourse Rogers Memorial Veterans Hospital.
+There are a wide variety of Volunteer Opportunities available at Bedford VA.
 Positions are available to suit your individual interests.
 Assignments are available during the day, evenings and weekends.

 A few examples of volunteer assignments are: